EPS Pension Increase from ₹1,000 to ₹7,500? Check Now

 2. Central Government Contribution:

-Government of India contributes 1.16% of wages (up to the ₹15,000 wage ceiling) into the EPS fund.
-This is the government’s share of the pension liability.
+The Government of India contributes 1.16% of wages (up to the ₹15,000 limit) to the EPS fund, which represents its share of the pension liability.

 Your pension is calculated based on your pensionable salary and the total number of years you have worked.
 The Employees’ Provident Fund Organisation uses a fixed formula that combines these two factors to decide your final monthly pension after retirement.